raguay/MyAlfred/README.md

 **ExpanDrive Toolkit** This workflow gives some added features for ExpanDrive.
 You can use the hotkey "<ctrl><alt><cmd>e" to change the current selection in Finder or Path Finder that is in a subdirectory for a ExpanDrive drive to a web facing reference to that file.
 You set up the ExpanDrive name using the "ed:edir" keyword.
 You then can set the web facing directory prefix with "ed:wdir".
 The scripts currently do not check for accuracy, that is up to the user.

 **s3cmdToolkit** This workflow gives the ability to upload files to Amazon S3 using the s3cmd commandline function.
 You can download the s3cmd utility at <a href="http://s3tools.org/s3cmd">http://s3tools.org/s3cmd</a>.
+The workflow currently contains a copy of the s3cmd tool.
+You will need to open a terminal to the directory that contains the workflow to set your s3 credentials.
+Please see the directions at <a href="http://s3tools.org/s3cmd">http://s3tools.org/s3cmd</a> to know how to set it up.
 Here are the currently supported keywords and file actions:
 <table>
 <tr><td>"s3c:copydir"</td><td>This keywork allows you to pick a directory that contains videos (mp4|mov).
 The videos will be copied to the corresponding directory on s3.
 Make sure to set the base directory using "s3c:base".</td></tr>
 <tr><td>"s3c:base"</td><td>You use this keyword to set the base directory for s3.
 It should be the format of "s3://<bucket>/directory/..".</td></tr>